rijjafarhan/Nest_Socket_Project/README.md

   After sending messages, users can continue chatting in real-time, whether it's in direct messages or group chats.

 ### Current Issues
 There are some minor errors in the implementation that may affect certain features.
-These issues will be addressed in the future updates.

 ---